LSchulz2022/nextstrain-narratives-demo/narratives/nextstrain-narratives-demo_SARS-CoV-2-in-Africa.md

 #[Graph 2 – Pango lineage by county in California](https://nextstrain.org/ncov/gisaid/africa/2021-09-03?d=map&p=full)

-How much BQ.1 and BQ.1.1 is in San Joaquin County?
+How many BQ.1 and BQ.1.1 cases are in San Joaquin County?
-And how do these compare to other counties in California?
+And how do these percentages compare to other counties in California?

 ```auspiceMainDisplayMarkdown